Remote workers connecting on VPN en masse present increased security risks to the organization:

 Improving HostID Coverage in your VPN pool

+By just setting the Internal VPN addresses, it will not automatically set the host name.
+We still rely on information gathered, but knowing that a host IP belongs to a VPN will improve this.
 If you are not seeing good HostID coverage already, there are two high-impact steps to take: spanning the VPN VLAN and enabling EDR integrations.
 Each is explained in more detail below.

 Getting Kerberos machine auth traffic